Erd\H{o}s-Rado Classes: Further results

+Note that since the language is finitary, we can always decompose the objects covered in Definition \ref{endex-def}.(\ref{endex-def-colimit}) as the canonical colimits of it's restrictions; that is, if $I \in \cK$, then

-The lifting condition Definition \ref{endex-def}.(\ref{lift-cond}) is the key property.
+The lifting condition Definition \ref{endex-def}.(\ref{lift-cond}) and the type determination condition Defintion \ref{endex-def}.(\ref{type-det-cond}) are the key properties.
 Our initial motivation for this framework was to show that $\cK^{\omega-tr}$ is an Erd\H{o}s-Rado class.
 After sending him a draft, Baldwin pointed us to \cite[Section 4]{bs-atomic-stability}, where this is already shown.
-However, this framework can also be used to show that $\cK^{(\omega,\sigma)-hg}$ is an Erd\H{o}s-Rado class in Shelah's model in \cite[Conclusion 4.2]{sh289} (specifically, from the conclusion that $\cK^{(k, \sigma)-hg}$ is an Erd\H{o}s-Rado class for each $k<\omega$).
+We hope this framework can be applied in other situations.

 \begin{prop} $\K^{\omega-tr}$ is end approximated by $\{\K^{n-tr} \mid n < \omega\}$. \end{prop}

 {\bf Proof:} The proof is straightforward.
 The truncation map $\cdot \rest n$ truncates a tree of height $\geq n$ to its $\leq n$ levels.
 Any $p \in S^n_{\cK^{\omega-tr}}$ specifies the max height $k_p$ of a realization.